Eppo-exp/dot-net-server-sdk/README.md

-## Assignment logger
+## Assignment and Bandit Action Logger

 To use the Eppo SDK for experiments that require analysis, pass in a callback logging function to the `init` function on SDK initialization.
-The SDK invokes the callback to capture assignment data whenever a variation is assigned. **The assignment data is needed in the warehouse to perform analysis.**
+The SDK invokes the callback to capture assignment data whenever a variation is assigned or a Bandit Action is selected. **The assignment data is needed in the warehouse to perform analysis.**

 The code below illustrates an example implementation of a logging callback using Segment.
-You could also use your own logging system, the only requirement is that the SDK receives a `LogAssignment` function.
+You could also use your own logging system, the only requirement is that the SDK receives a `LogAssignment` and a `LogBanditAction` function.
 Here we define an implementation of the Eppo `IAssignmentLogger` interface:

 ```cs
 class SegmentLogger : IAssignmentLogger